fortinmike/git-multirepo/README.md

 If you want to checkout a previous revision (say `e690d`), you use the checkout command: `multi checkout e690d`.
 This will checkout the main repo's `e690d` revision and all of its dependencies with the proper revisions in detached HEAD state.

-If you want to setup your project on another machine, simply clone the main repo in a container directory (see above) and run `multi install`.
-This will clone each dependency and checkout the appropriate traces.
+If you want to setup your project on another machine, simply run `multi clone` with the appropriate parameters.
+This will clone the project and each of its dependencies, then checkout the appropriate work branches.

 If you want to stop using git-multirepo, run `multi uninit`.
-This will remove all traces of git-multirepo from your repository and working copy.
+This will remove all traces of git-multirepo from your repository and working copy, including local git hooks.

 ## Advantages